CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 ### Dependencies
 We need LibreOffice core, POCO library and several other libraries and tools to build `CODE`.
 Open a terminal and follow the steps below.

-Lets start by installing the `dialog` package, which will be needed while installaing some of the other packages:
+Lets start by installing the `dialog` package, which will be needed while installing some of the other packages:
 ```bash
 sudo apt install -y dialog